aRaisd/veganPlanet/README.md

 # Logged Changes
+- Tue 11/02/2020 Add font-shadow and increased the carousel's data interval

 - Fri 31/01/2020 More Carousel photos

 - Thu 30/01/2020 Added Carousel of meals, and testing some css background colour/images... etc